eficode-academy/github-actions-katas/labs/setup.md

 This series of katas will go through the basic steps in github actions, making you able to make CI builds in the end.

-Look into the labs folder for exercises.
+## Learning Goals

+- Forking the repository
+- Creating a workflow file

 ## Building a CI pipeline in GitHub Actions

 In this workshop we will be using a small java service which uses Gradle to build the application.

-The application is found in the `app` directory, though the details of the implementation are not interesting for the purposes of this katas.
+The application is found in the `app` directory, though the details of the implementation are not interesting for the purposes of these katas.
 There are a number of shell scripts that help with building the application, these are located in the `ci` directory.

-The purpose of this katas is to use the small java application to exemplify how to use Github Actions to build, test and package your applications.
+The purpose of these katas is to use the small java application to exemplify how to use Github Actions to build, test and package your applications.

 We ultimately want a pipeline that has the following jobs: